szkafander/BASIS/README.md

 where my_case and my_graph are a Case and Graph object, respectively.

 A bunch of functions for loading, storing, reshaping and manipulating data are provided that were written in the mentality of BASIS: generic node functions are heavily overloaded and flexible.
-They follow the simple semantic
+They follow the simple form

 `output = function(input, optional_input, name_value_pairs)`